If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 BET NOW: Who will win the World Cup | Thomas Tuchel's Predicted World Cup XI

-England's chances in the World Cup have fluctuated a bit since Thomas Tuchel was named as the replacement for Sir Gareth Southgate.
+England’s World Cup odds have been yo-yoing somewhat since Thomas Tuchel was announced as the successor to Sir Gareth Southgate.

 They were at 6/1 in October 2024 when the news broke that Tuchel would take charge on an 18-month-deal.
 January 1 2025, his first official day as England manager, the Three Lions odds were 13/2.

 However this lengthened to 7/1 after the 3-1 loss to Senegal at the City Ground in June 2025.
-At the time of writing, they now sit back at 13/2 across the majority of UK sportsbooks and as short as 6/1.
+At the time of writing, they now sit back at 13/2 on Virgin Bet and 6/1 with the majority of UK sportsbooks.

-With Tuchel striving to end England's 60-year wait for a major trophy, their first since 1966, his squad announcements from here until the World Cup 2026 faces considerable pressure due to the large number of players available.
+As Tuchel aims to end England’s 60 years of hurt and finally claim a major honour for the first time since 1966, his squad announcements from here until the World Cup 2026 will be under intense scrutiny, with so many players in contention.

-The captain Harry Kane and goalkeeper Jordan Pickford are likely the only guaranteed selections.
-Following the 5-0 victory over Serbia in September, Tuchel remarked that the competition for spots is intense.
-That match notably excluded defender John Stones, midfielder Cole Palmer, and forward Bukayo Saka, all of whom will need to contend for their inclusion in the final team.
+Perhaps the only shoo-ins for selection are the captain Harry Kane and goalkeeper Jordan Pickford.
+Tuchel said after the 5-0 thrashing of Serbia in September that competition for places is well and truly on.
+That result came without defender John Stones, midfielder Cole Palmer and forward Bukayo Saka, and those players will need to fight for their spot in the final squad.

 But it’s players that have been on the move ahead of the 2025/2026 season that will hope to play themselves into contention.
 Marcus Rashford’s loan move to Barcelona could be the key impetus to allow the forward to shine again and keep himself in Tuchel’s squads.